wfernandes/IoT/README.md

 ### Wiki

 The [wiki](https://github.com/wfernandes/IoT/wiki) contains more information regarding process, troubleshooting and setup I did so that I could reference my silliness in the future.

+### Future Work

+I've been tracking ideas on the [issues page](https://github.com/wfernandes/IoT/issues) and marking what is important to work on.